Best Travel Debit Card for Japan for Australians (2026) – Suica, ATMs & Fees Compared

 Minimum you should carry

-The Winner: Wise is My Top Pick for Japan
+The Winner: Up Bank is My Top Pick for Japan

-My Japan Wallet Setup: Wise as my primary card, Up Bank as backup, a Suica card on my phone for transit, and ¥20,000-30,000 in cash at all times.
-This combo has never let me down.
+My Japan Wallet Setup: Up Bank as my main day-to-day card, Wise as my secondary card for pre-converting or transfers, a Suica card on my phone for transit, and ¥20,000-30,000 in cash at all times.

 Cash vs Card in Japan: The 2026 Reality